For the past few years we’ve used Virtualbox to run Windows 7/10 on Ubuntu Studio so we could run RadioDJ..

 For the most part its worked relatively OK but there were always issues I couldn’t quite put my finger on or fix.

-For the past 6 months we’ve been having a few ongoing Audio Issues
+Recently we’ve been having a few ongoing Audio Issues

 When we first started having these Issues I posted on Oracle’s VirtualBox forums only to be told “The problem was in my head and I was imagining it”